Originally posted 28 October 2018

 Why Is This Important?

 Designated substances are categorized under a special regulation because they are judged to be especially hazardous.
 As a result, employers are required to take actions to protect employees from exposure to these substances.
 Take isocyanates as an example.
 They are highly reactive chemicals that are often found in foams, building insulating material, polyurethane products, paints, elastomers and varnishes.
-They are severe irritants and have been linked to skin inflammation, allergic reactions, asthma attacks and even death.
+They are severe irritants and have been linked to skin inflammation, allergic reactions, asthma attacks and even death by the Centers for Disease Control and Prevention.

 How do I Manage Designated Substances in My Workplace?

-Once you have confirmed that your product contains designated substances, you need to decide if the product is necessary to your workplace.
+Once you understand that the product could be harmful to workers, you must decide if the product is necessary to your workplace.
 If not, eliminate it or substitute it with a less hazardous product.
 If it is deemed necessary, you must perform an assessment to determine if the health of employees can be adversely affected through the use or loss of containment of this product in the workplace.
 A great reference for this assessment is the Workbook for Designated Substances Assessment by the Ontario Workplace Safety and Prevention Services (WSPS).
 This workbook will help you walk through how the product is used, identify the activities that pose the highest risk and how to reduce or eliminate the risk.
-While there is no obligation to have a written assessment if the conclusion reached is that exposure is not possible, it is prudent to keep a record of this assessment to avoid re-work resulting from workplace changes.
+While there is no obligation to have a written assessment if the conclusion reached is that exposure is not possible, it is prudent to keep a record of this assessment to avoid re-work resulting from workplace personnel changes.

 How Can SDS RiskAssist Help?